 The Museum of Musical Instruments is set in Brussels' emblematic (and also probably most beautiful) building: the legendary "Old England" House, in the heart of Brussels.
 I know, I might use a lot of superlatives in this post, but that's because we only got to see the best that Brussels has to offer. :)

 The Museum of Musical Instruments is one of the numerous cultural institutions that form together the Mont des Arts, Brussels' Museum district.
+Get your fast track ticket to the Museum of Musical Instruments.

 The restaurant is located on the rooftop of the Museum from which you'll enjoy the best view all over the historic center of Brussels.
 The Grand-Place seems to be at a stone's throw, the Royal Palace as well and on sunny days you can even spot the Atomium or the emblematic Koekelberg church.